 It cost approximately $5 million to construct both the dam and levee systems in the 1940s.
 These projects were authorized by the Flood Control Act of 1936.
 It is estimated that the dam and levee systems have prevented more than $55 million in flood damages since their construction.
 The dam and levee systems are inspected annually and receive a more thorough investigation every five years.

 The fiscal 2018 President’s Budget included $15.9 million for operation and maintenance of the aging Codorus Creek Flood Risk Management Project.
 The following work is planned: Replacement of the floodwall near Penn Street; repairment of bulge/instability issues in the floodwall near the Market Street Bridge; additional cleaning and inspection of approximately 100 (out of 270 total) drainage conduits; repairment or replacement of drainage conduits based on completed inspection results; installation of riprap (large rocks placed along the shoreline to prevent erosion) at the upstream end of the southeast levee system where the York system begins until the South Richland Ave.
 Bridge; and development of a comprehensive long-term maintenance plan for the system.
 The riprap and bulge components of the project will be designed in house.

 The team is working expeditiously to award the necessary contracts in fiscal years 2018 and 2019 to resolve the known maintenance concerns with the Codorus Creek project.
 The project is estimated to take 1.5 to 2 years to complete.

 - Contract awarded for the design of the Penn St. floodwall on June 21, 2018, for ~$506,000.
 Construction contract award is anticipated in summer 2020.

 - Contract awarded for the pipe cleaning and inspection on July 27, 2018, for ~$91,000.

-- Contract for installation of rip rap anticipated for award in spring 2019.
+- Contract for installation/repair of rip rap awarded August 2019.

 - Contract for bulge repair construction anticipated for award by the end of fiscal 2019.